Srecharan/VLM-Tool-Recognition/README.md

 ## 🔧 Overview

 Vision-Language Models (VLMs) excel at general visual understanding but struggle with specialized safety-critical domains like industrial tool recognition.
-This project addresses the gap in providing accurate, safety-focused guidance for industrial tool usage by fine-tuning state-of-the-art VLMs (Qwen2.5-VL and Llama-3.2-11B-Vision) with a custom dataset of 7,458 tool images enriched with safety annotations.
+This project addresses the gap in providing accurate, safety-focused guidance for industrial tool usage by fine-tuning state-of-the-art VLMs (Qwen2.5-VL and Llama-3.2-11B-Vision) with a custom dataset of 8,458 tool images enriched with safety annotations.

-We enhance VLM performance through three key innovations:
+We enhance VLM performance through four key innovations:
 - **LoRA fine-tuning** across vision-only, language-only, and vision+language strategies
-- **RAG integration** to boost safety information accuracy from 72% to 90-92%
+- **RAG integration** using LangChain and Pinecone to reduce hallucinations by 55%
 - **GRPO optimization** to maintain 80-85% of RAG's accuracy gains while eliminating inference latency
+- **Containerized deployment** with Docker and Kubernetes for scalable inference

 <div align="center">
   <img src="assets/sys-design.png" alt="Architecture Diagram" width="2000"/>